 That’s why some thought needs to be put into deciding between these two common air filters.
 If you’re trying to choose between a MERV 8 air filter and a MERV 11 air filter, here’s what you need to know.

-Merv 8 Air Filter
+Is a MERV 8 Air Filter Good Enough?

 - Dust mites